coldfrontlabs/coldfrontlabs-drupalsi/README.md

                                             #    'git'   _>  Clone the site with Git
                                             #    'get'   _>  Download the Drupal distribution with an HTTP GET request
     distro_root: '/var/www/html'            # Full path to your distro root directory.
 In this case would create '/var/www/html/dropfort'.
     distro_build_args:                      # Arguments to add to the build_location method.
 For example with 'get' requests, adds key/value pairs to the URL via querystring parameters.
 Defaults to ''.
       sitetoken: '134asdfasdf12341234sdasdf'
       core: '7.x'
     profiles:
       dropfortl10n_profile:
+        profile: dropfortl10n_profile
+        version: 2.0                        # Builds out the full version based on the distro version.
+In this case it would be 7.x-2.0
         build_type: 'get'
                                             #  Options:
                                             #    'make'  _>  Build the site using a drush make file